 Another double-blind, placebo-controlled human trial found that enzymes containing glucoamylase helped decrease negative digestive upset in a group of hospital patients who had gastrointestinal troubles, over an 8 week period.
 The enzymes helped the patients reduce such common symptoms as nausea, vomiting, gas, heartburn, bloating and loss of appetite.

-Studies show that glucoamylase combined with other enzymes can also lower autoimmunity responses, as well as inflammation.
+Studies show that glucoamylase combined with other enzymes can also lower autoimmunity responses.
 In the case of autoimmune diseases, antigens and antibodies, when not cleared out over time, can create tissue damage in the body.
 This can lead to diseases such as rheumatoid arthritis, lupus and some types of kidney disease.
 Some research suggests that enzymes can influence the immune system in beneficial ways.

 4. May Help Digestive Organs